Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Methodology

 \subsection{Chaos Game Representation (CGR) Preprocessing}

-Within the proposed automated genomic interpretation module, Chaos Game Representation (CGR) functions as a deterministic preprocessing stage that converts symbolic DNA sequences into fixed-dimensional, image-like embeddings.
+Within the proposed automated genomic interpretation module, Chaos Game Representation (CGR) deterministically maps symbolic DNA sequences into fixed-dimensional embeddings for downstream learning~\cite{zhang2024underground}.
 This representation is alignment-free and readily consumable by convolutional neural networks (CNNs), providing a standardized interface between raw genomic data and the downstream learning pipeline.

 Formally, each nucleotide is mapped to a vertex of the unit square: $v_{\mathrm{A}}=(0,0)$, $v_{\mathrm{C}}=(0,1)$, $v_{\mathrm{G}}=(1,1)$, and $v_{\mathrm{T}}=(1,0)$, with the initial point set to $p_0=(\tfrac12,\tfrac12)$.
 At each step $t$, the CGR coordinate contracts toward the vertex of the current nucleotide $s_t$ according to where $\gamma\in(0,1)$ is the contraction factor (default $\gamma=\tfrac12$).
 The trajectory $\{p_t\}_{t=1}^L$ is then rasterized into an image via kernel density estimation: